VadimT7/Chomedey-Lave-Auto/README.md

 ## 📄 License

-This project is proprietary software developed for Lave-Auto Chomedey.
+This project is proprietary software developed for Chomedey Lave-Auto.

 ---

-Built with ❤️ for Lave-Auto Chomedey
+Built with ❤️ for Chomedey Lave-Auto